gosukiwi/vim-zensnippets/README.md

 vmap <silent> <C-\> <Esc><Plug>ZensnippetsNextPlaceholder
 ```

 You can see all available snippets in the [snippets directory](snippets).
+Feel
+free to create PRs with your favorite mappings and suggestions!

 For more information, see the [plugin's documentation](doc/zensnippets.txt)
 online or inside Vim with `:help zensnippets`.